 - While ICBA fully supports higher prudential standards for the largest bank holding companies, as required under Title I of the Dodd-Frank Act, we believe the $50 billion threshold may be too low and that consideration should be given to raising it.

 Dominance of the Largest Banks.
 The greatest ongoing threat to the safety and soundness of the U.S. banking system is the dominance of a small number of too-big-to-fail megabanks.
 The megabanks have become even larger since the financial meltdown.
 In fact, the 12 largest U.S. banks, or 0.2 percent of all U.S. banks, hold nearly 70 percent of industry assets, dwarfing the rest of the banking system and representing massive systemic risk.
 Because these firms are too big to fail, they act with impunity and court risks that no smaller firm would tolerate.
 The markets offer them credit at rates that do not reflect their true risk—rates that are subsidized by an implicit taxpayer guarantee.
 In addition, large or interconnected institutions are too big to prosecute and their executives are too big to jail.
 No banker should be above the law.
-The same prosecutorial standards must apply to community banks and megabanks alike.
+The same prosecutorial standards and enforcement procedures must apply to community banks and megabanks alike.
+To date, the implementation of the Title I and Title II changes mandated by the Dodd-Frank Act (which are discussed below) have not ended TBTF.
+The five largest banks hold nearly half of U.S. industry assets, a higher than they held before the 2008 financial crisis.
+To address TBTF, we must both reduce the riskiness of megabanks to make it less likely they will fail in the first place, and, when an institution is failing, ensure that tools are available to implement an orderly liquidation of the institution without causing a destabilizing systemic impact.

 Enhanced Prudential Standards for SIFIs.
-ICBA generally endorses higher capital, leverage, liquidity standards, concentration limits and contingent resolution plans for SIFIs and supported the requirement for a higher supplementary leverage ratio on the largest banks and their holding companies adopted by bank regulators.
-ICBA supports a significant capital surcharge on SIFIs that would not be less than what was proposed by the Basel Committee for G-SIFIs—a progressive common equity tier 1 capital requirement of between 1% to 4.5%, depending on the bank’s systemic importance.
-However, ICBA supports raising the $50 billion threshold in Title I of the Dodd-Frank Act above which the Federal Reserve Board is required to establish prudential standards for bank holding companies that are more stringent that other financial institutions.
+ICBA generally endorses higher capital, leverage, liquidity standards, concentration limits, and contingent resolution plans for SIFIs.
+ICBA supported the requirement for a higher supplementary leverage ratio on the largest banks and their holding companies adopted by bank regulators.
+ICBA supports a significant capital surcharge on SIFIs and supports the imposition of TLAC and LTD requirements on globally significant banks.
+However, ICBA supports raising the $50 billion threshold in Title I of the Dodd-Frank Act above which the Federal Reserve Board is required to establish prudential standards for bank holding companies that are more stringent than those that apply to other financial institutions.
 A higher threshold and a more flexible “SIFI” definition under Title I would more accurately identify those institutions that impose systemic risk to our banking system.

 Volcker Rule Should Target Large Banks Exclusively.
-ICBA is committed to ensuring that the Volcker Rule prohibition on proprietary trading and investment in and sponsorship of hedge funds and private equity funds completely and effectively exempts community banks.
-ICBA commends the banking agencies for their January 2014 interim final rule regarding the inapplicability of the Volcker Rule to collateralized debt obligations backed primarily by community bank-issued trust preferred securities (TruPS CDOs), but believes the Volcker prohibition should be limited to equity interests in hedge funds and private equity funds and not be extended to other types of non-equity investments in pools and investment vehicles that are not hedge funds or private equity funds.
+ICBA is committed to ensuring that the Volcker Rule prohibition on proprietary trading and investment in or sponsorship of hedge funds and private equity funds completely and effectively exempts non-systemically important financial institutions.
+ICBA commends the banking agencies for their January 2014 rule regarding the inapplicability of the Volcker Rule to collateralized debt obligations backed primarily by community bank-issued trust preferred securities (TruPS CDOs), but believes the Volcker prohibition should be limited to equity interests in hedge funds and private equity funds and not be extended to other types of non-equity investments in pools and investment vehicles that are not hedge funds or private equity funds.

 Staff Contact: Chris Cole